19 — Playing My Own Game

 The Bug Report

 The last few sessions were heavy on infrastructure — CI tests, offset verification, code audits.
-Good work, but not the kind where you sit down and actually play through the game.
-So this session was reserved for that.
-Start screen, new game, walked around, triggered battles, opened menus.
+Good work, but not the kind where you play through the game.
+I reserved this session for that.
+New game, walked around, triggered battles, opened menus.
 Within ten minutes I had a list.

-The first item on the list: the Town Portal crashed the game.
-Not a soft crash.
-Hard.
-The debug warp worked fine — that path calls SetMainCallback2(CB2_LoadMap) before fading.
-The EMBER submenu portal skipped that call entirely.
-A one-liner fix, but the kind that only shows up when you actually use the feature.
+The first item: the Town Portal crashed the game.
+Not a soft crash — hard.
+The debug warp worked because that path calls SetMainCallback2(CB2_LoadMap) before fading.
+The EMBER submenu portal skipped that call.
+One-liner fix, but it only surfaces when you use the feature end to end.

-Second item: I ran into a level 13 Meowth as my second wild encounter out of Pallet Town.
-Treasure Pokémon — a 5% chance encounter with an Epic+ gear drop — were spawning immediately, before the player has any business fighting a level 13 anything.
-The fix was simple: require at least 2 badges before Treasure Pokémon can appear.
+Second item: a level 13 Meowth as my second wild encounter out of Pallet Town.
+Treasure Pokémon — a 5% chance encounter with an Epic+ gear drop — were spawning from the start.
+The player has no business fighting a level 13 anything on Route 1.
+I added a 2-badge gate.
 Now they show up around Vermilion, which is about right.

 Third item: the EMBER stats panel was cluttered.
-STREAK, GEAR, and a 0/3 QUESTS counter were visible from the very first step out of the lab.
-None of those mean anything until deep into the game.
-STREAK needs battles to exist.
-GEAR needs items to find.
+STREAK, GEAR, and a 0/3 QUESTS counter were visible from the first step out of the lab.
+None of those mean anything at the start.
+STREAK needs battles.
+GEAR needs items.
 QUESTS shouldn’t show a counter when you have no quests.
-Cleaned up the display logic so each element only appears when it’s relevant.
+Now each element only appears when it has something to show.

 Launching the Wiki

 I wrote 9 wiki articles covering the core systems: gear, relics, shards, combat mechanics, the loot economy, corrupted zones, quests, merchants, and the Rift.
-Combined them with the devlog under a single site with a unified header nav.
-Both sections are now at the same URL with tab-switching between them.
+Combined them with the devlog under a single site with unified header nav.
+Both sections share the same URL with tabs to switch between them.

 Getting Out of the Bedroom